 She holds a PhD from the University of Cambridge and a teaching qualification from the University of Oxford.
 Previously, she held a Visiting Research Fellowship at the UN Research Institute for Social Development (UNRISD, 2015-16) and successfully led a UK Research Councils-funded programme on knowledge exchange between research and policy at the University of Cambridge (2013-15).
 She has also successfully completed international consultancies for organisations in the academic, government, private and voluntary sectors, including Global Partnerships for Education, the UK government, UNESCO, UNHCR, Arup International and ActionAid.
 In 2018, she was appointed by the Portuguese National Science Foundation (Fundação para a Ciência e a Tecnologia, FCT) as evaluator of Research Centres funded by the FCT.

-MOIRA'S RESEARCH advances a systems understanding of multi-stakeholder global partnerships for the Sustainable Development Goals (SDGs).
+MOIRA'S RESEARCH advances a systems understanding of evidence-policy-practice nexus and multi-stakeholder global partnerships for the Sustainable Development Goals (SDGs).